nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_Of_Medicinal_Products.md

   * Finished Product Quantity
   * Country / Territory product released to or Artwork applied

+For parallel imported products, the packaging is checked against approved artwork and, if the product have been repacked, the CoC from the repacking is reviewed.

 #### Temperature Data Review

 * Review temperature data associated with the batch during transportation and ensure that product remained within specification for the full duration.